joelspaho-cpu/ticket-based-support-system/README.md

 ASP.NET Core customer support ticketing system with role-based access, built to production-level standards

 # Overview
 This app was created as an alternative to standard support channels such as Chat or Phone, heavily inspired by personal work experience, where I was able to observe how a tech giant runs things, where time could be preserved such that Advisor workflows are efficient.
 I was heavily exposed to what is expected of these systems, how they are leveraged to assist customers and how things are monitored to maintain high security standards.
-All of this, contributed to this very project, which utilizes what I deemed as excellent features and things that needed improvement with the addition of extras such as the ability for Advisors to review a list of templates with prepared responses which further enhances situations that feature top ticket drivers, where the Advisor has to write the same things repeatedly.
+All of this, contributed to this very project, which utilizes what I deemed as excellent features and things that needed improvement with the addition of missing features that make things run more efficiently.
 # Tech Stack
 - C# with ASP.NET Core framework is strongly typed, mature, performant, and critically, widely used in enterprise environments.
 - PostgreSQL a free, open source, reliable, and excellently integrated in the .NET ecosystem.
 Industry standard for relational data.